 - 1. Corporations: 2.5% of federal taxable income. - 2.
-Partnerships, trusts, and "S" corporations: 1.5% of federal taxable income.
+Partnerships, trusts, and "S" corporations: 1.5% of federal taxable income

-Since July 1, 1984 a 0.5% investment tax credit has been allowed against this tax liability for buying equipment used in manufacturing, mining, or retailing.
-A further 0.5% credit is allowed if the company's Illinois employment base expanded 1% over the preceding year's.
-The latter credit can be carried forward up to 5 years, but will not apply to property acquired after 2008.
+Since July 1, 1984, a 0.5% investment tax credit has been allowed against this tax liability for buying equipment used in manufacturing, mining, or retailing.
+A further 0.5% credit for buying such equipment is allowed if the company's Illinois employment base expanded 1% over the preceding year's.
+These credits can be carried forward up to 5 years, but do not apply to property acquired after 2008 unless bought under a binding contract before the end of 2008.
+(35 ILCS 5/201(e))